rcsb/rcsb-seqsearch/README.md

 api finally gets **restarted**, where the old probe on nginx could only take the pod out of the service.

-The probe no longer asserts that a particular database is advertised.
-The database-builder init container already blocks until every non-empty database is COMPLETE, and asserting it in the probe made pods flap: the api re-submits an index job for every database at startup, each marked RUNNING for about a minute while mmseqs re-verifies it, and `/api/databases` lists only COMPLETE ones.
+The probe does not assert that a particular database is advertised, as the old exec probe did: httpGet cannot look at the response body, and it no longer needs to.
+The database-builder init container blocks until every non-empty database is COMPLETE, and the fork does not re-submit index jobs for databases that are already built, so nothing marks one RUNNING after startup.
+That re-indexing is what used to make pods flap here, each database dropping out of `/api/databases` for about a minute while it was re-verified.

 ### Cleanup